Ready to Record?

 AVOID SAMPLE RATE CONVERSIONS.
 They ALWAYS degrade the sound.
 Upsampling at this stage is usually not helpful either unless you are using VIRTUAL INSTRUMENTS.
 You may choose to export these tracks from a higher sample rate session (e.g. 88.2k/96k).
-Contact us for details.
+Contact me for details.

 STAY ORGANIZED.
 Clearly label and organize all tracks NOW while you know what's going on.

 For next steps, see this article: Get Ready to Mix